-So, the softer HAz and harder weld metal, so this is kind of heterogeneity in the properties which will be existing.
-And if you want to restore the properties like good toughness of the weld and improved properties of the soft and heat affected zone, post weld heat treatment becomes mandatory.
-So, that it helps in homogenization of the structure as well as making the properties more uniform.
-So, that the issues related to the softening of the heat affected zone can be addressed.
+So the softer HAZ and harder weld metal So, this is a kind of heterogeneity in the properties which will be existing and if you want to restore the properties like good toughness of the weld and improved properties of the softened heat affected zone post weld heat treatment becomes mandatory.
+So, that it helps in homogenization of the structure as well as making the properties uniform so that the issues related with the softening of the heat affected zone can be addressed. high carbon steel.
+Now high carbon steel has the carbon content in the range of 0.5 to 1% which is really extremely high and if the carbon content is so high, CE is also high, high hardenability.

-Then we have the high carbon steel, now high carbon steel has the carbon content in the range of 0.5-1% which is really extremely high.
-And if the carbon content is so high CE is also high, high hardenability, extremely hard and brittle and hard martensite is formed.
-And because of this very sensitive for cracking, so we really need very special welding procedure for welding of the high carbon steel.
+extremely hard and brittle and hard martensite is formed and because of this very sensitive for cracking.
+So we really need very special welding procedure for welding of the high carbon steel.
 So that these issues can be sorted out and the primary things that we have in our hand is use of the controlled preheat.
-So that the formation of hard and brittle martensite can be formed and other kind of the preheat which is used that is normally greater than 200 degree centigrade.
-So 200-300 or 350 degree centigrade preheat can be used as per the carbon equivalent and the section thickness joint restraint conditions suitable preheat to be established.
+So that the formation of hard and brittle martensite can be formed.
+And the kind of the preheat which is used that is normally greater than 200 degree centigrade.

-And then definitely will be using the low hydrogen welding procedures, so that not just the preheat but the low hydrogen consumables, low hydrogen welding processes are used.
-So that the minimum possible hydrogen is introduced in the weld metal during the welding and after that we have to choose the suitable filler so, for as far as filler is concerned now will low carbon steel filler is used.

-And the austenitic stainless steel filler is used, so basically the softer fillers are used.
-Because we need to deal with the issues relate with the dilution as well because high carbon will be going into the weld metal, will be causing the problem with the hardenability.
-So, softer fillers are used of the low alloy steels, low carbon low alloy steels are the austenitic stainless steel.
-So, that we can take care of the issues related with the carbon pickup response to the heat treatment and the dilution.
+So 200 to 300 or 350 degree centigrade preheat can be used as per the carbon equivalent and the suction thickness joint restraint conditions.
+Suitable preheat is to be established and then definitely will be using the low hydrogen welding procedures so that not just the preheat but the low hydrogen consumables, low hydrogen welding processes are used.
+So that the minimum possible hydrogen is introduced in the weld metal during the welding and after And after that we have to choose the suitable filler, so as far as filler is concerned normally low carbon steel filler is used and the austenitic stainless steel filler is used.
+So, basically the softer fillers are used because we need to deal with the issues related with the dilution as well because high carbon will be going into the weld metal and will be causing the problem of the hardenability.
+So, normally softer fillers are used of the low alloy steels, low carbon low alloy steels or the austenitic stainless steel so that we can take care of the issues related with the carbon pick up, response to the heat treatment and the dilution.

-So, the selection of the filler becomes crucial in light of the dilution pickup of the carbon which is going into the weld metal and the way by which response to the heat treatment or the response to the weld thermal cycle of the base metal is being affected.

-So, now as I have said for post weld heat treatment after the welding no cooling to the room temperature.
-But direct a stress relieving treatment and the post weld heat treatment is preferred, so that all undesirable aspects related to the hydrogen residual stresses can be taken care of.
-But whenever the high carbon steel is welded we know since it is very hard, brittle, high yield strength, soft low ductility, low percentage, elongation, low toughness.
+So, the selection of the filler becomes crucial in light of the dilution, pick up of the carbon which is going into the weld metal and the way by which response to the heat treatment or the response to the weld thermal cycle of the base metal is being affected.
+So, now as I have said for post weld heat treatment after the welding no cooling. to the room temperature.
+But direct stress relieving treatment and the post weld heat treatment is preferred.
+So that all undesirable aspects related with the hydrogen residual stresses can be taken care of.

-So this kind of combination the property is really hard to weld very difficult to weld.
-So, in order to make them suitable for welding they are softened.
+But whenever the high carbon steel is welded we know since it is very hard, brittle and high yield strength, it is of low ductility, low percentage elongation, low toughness.
+So this kind of combination of the property is really hard to weld, very difficult to weld.
+So in order to make them suitable for welding they are softened.
 Softening of course will be performed by annealing.
-So, steel is annealed high carbon steel is annealed, so that it is having the softer phases is like coarse pearlite having the lower hardness, lower brittleness reasonably good elongation and the toughness.
+So steel is annealed, high carbon steel is annealed so that it is having the softer phases like coarse pearlite having the lower hardness, lower brittleness, reasonably good elongation and the toughness.